Charles Sweeny: Career

-He observed and evaluated the effectiveness of French aircraft in the Spanish Civil War, and was reunited with Hemingway.
+Sweeny observed and evaluated the effectiveness of French aircraft in the Spanish Civil War, and was reunited with Hemingway.

 In 1939, he recruited and financed American flyers to fight in World War II in France at a time when the United States was still neutral, making his activities a violation of the Neutrality Acts of the 1930s.
 This earned him the ire of FBI Director J. Edgar Hoover, who tried unsuccessfully to apprehend him.
 The British, on the other hand, made Sweeny a Royal Air Force reserve captain, group captain temporary group captain, or honorary group captain.
 Thirty-two of his recruits reached France before the Germans invaded the country in May 1940, though none of them managed to fly while there.
 Of these, four were killed, 11 were taken prisoner, and five reached England.

 Meanwhile, his nephew Charles Francis Sweeny was in London persuading the Air Ministry to gather all the Americans currently serving in the RAF, plus any new recruits, into what would become known as the Eagle Squadrons.
+Another of the elder Sweeny's recruits, Chesley G. Peterson, was unable to get to France, but managed to join the Eagle Squadrons instead, and eventually became an ace and a United States Air Force major general.